-- Describe your skills and experience (briefly).
-Explain your experience and skills as related to your industry.
+- Describe Your Skills and Experience (Briefly): Explain your experience and skills as related to your industry.
 You want to show the recipient that you are serious about your career.
 However, you also want to keep this section brief.
-You may consider attaching your resume for reference if the reader wants to see more.
+You may consider attaching your resume for reference if the reader may want to know more.

-- Keep it short and professional.
-Do not go on for too long – keep the letter to one page or less.
+- Keep It Short and Professional: Do not go on for too long — keep the letter to one page or less.
 This person is likely very busy and does not have the time to read a long letter.
 That being said, you still want your language to be polite and professional.
 Be sure to proofread your letter before sending it.
-Write your letter in proper business letter format.
+Write your letter in a proper business letter format.
 See the sample letters below for an example.

-The following is an example of a letter requesting a meeting to get career advice.
-In this example, the letter writer already has years of experience.
-The writer is reaching out to a successful member of his or her industry for insight and suggestions.
+This is an example of a letter requesting a meeting to get career advice.
+In this example, the letter writer already has years of experience and is reaching out to a successful member of his or her industry for insight and suggestions.